-Before September 11th, my only knowledge of the World Trade Center was that it withstood a fictitious disaster that destroyed the city in a CBS miniseries less than two years earlier.
+Before September 11th, my only knowledge of the World Trade Center was that it had withstood a fictitious earthquake that destroyed Manhattan in a CBS miniseries less than two years earlier.
 “The Twin Towers are still standing,” I remember someone saying from a helicopter as her team surveyed the damage.
 She seemed almost proud, given how much of the city didn’t survive; even Lady Liberty had taken the hit (as all the promos showed).
-How strange and ironic that she would soon be staring back at the smoldering heap where the towers once stood – not survivors of a massive earthquake, but the targets of a successful terror attack on the United States of America.
+How strange and ironic that the Statue of Liberty itself would soon be staring back at the smoldering heap where the towers once stood – not survivors of a massive earthquake, but the targets of a successful terror attack on the United States of America.

 Like most people in the country (and many throughout the world), my family spent the rest of that day in front of the television.
 We heard the live recap as more information poured in.
 We saw the terrible footage coming out of New York and Washington.
 We listened to the continuous updates on national security and missing planes.
 We watched the second tower fall in real time.

 Everyone lives through moments that later generations won’t understand.
-Most people witness history in the making at some point in their lives, and we always remember.
+Most people witness history in the making on some grand scale at least once in their lives, and we always remember.
 It tends to fade with time, but there are some things you never forget.
 Some things have a way of taking us back to those days, reminding us how it felt when it happened and in the days that followed.

 At the time, I listened to a lot of country music.
 And there, more than any other realm of pop culture, we saw a massive shift toward patriotism.
 It seemed like everyone was singing about the red, white, and blue or how blessed they were to be an American child.
 Three songs, in particular, epitomized the time.